* Says it will keep creative control, tap Coty’s expertise

 It launched men’s fragrance Mr Burberry a year ago and young British model Iris Law has promoted its cosmetics.

-Chief Operating Officer John Smith said there was an opportunity to grow cosmetics sales, which currently account for about 8 percent of beauty sales against an industry average of a third.
+Chief Operating Officer John Smith said there was an opportunity to increase cosmetics sales, which currently account for about 8 percent of beauty sales against an industry average of a third.

 “Make-up is a key recruitment tool for a luxury brand, in that the price points are a lot lower than any other product,” he said.
 “As a means of recruiting people into the brand, it’s perfect.”

-Analysts at Exane BNP Paribas said they welcomed the choice of a first class partner to appropriately develop the business.
+Analysts at Exane BNP Paribas said they welcomed the decision to find a partner to develop the beauty business.

 “In fact, we never liked the idea of Burberry managing its beauty business directly, as beauty is an FMCG (fast moving consumer goods) business where you win on the back of global reach,” they said.

-Burberry said the deal would be broadly neutral to adjusted profit before tax in 2017/18 and accretive the following year. ($1 = 0.7999 pounds) (Reporting by Kate Holton and Paul Sandle; editing by Susan Thomas)
+Burberry said the deal would be broadly neutral to adjusted profit before tax in 2017/18 and accretive the following year. ($1 = 0.8003 pounds) (Additional reporting by Kate Holton; Editing by Susan Thomas, Greg Mahlich)